chrisly42/mc68000-asm-plugin/README.md

 - New: Added Documentation Provider for symbol definitions (shows assigned declaration).
 - New: Added Documentation Provider for mnemonics (simple version, generated out of ISA information).
 - Bugfix: Macro definitions with colons and without space supported (as found in P61a source).
+- New: When asking for documentation on registers, a code flow analysis is done.
+Cool stuff!

 ### V0.3 (28-Jul-21)